Secure Developer Java (Inc OWASP) Training Course

 Network Security and Secure Communication

-21 HoursDeveloping a secure networked application is challenging, even for developers familiar with cryptographic building blocks like encryption and digital signatures.
-To help participants grasp the role and application of these cryptographic primitives, the course establishes a solid foundation on the core requirements of secure communication: secure acknowledgment, integrity, confidentiality, remote identification, and anonymity.
-It also highlights common threats to these requirements and presents real-world solutions.
+21 HoursBuilding a secure networked application is challenging, even for developers familiar with cryptographic components like encryption and digital signatures.
+To help participants grasp the role and use of these cryptographic tools, we first establish a strong foundation based on key secure communication requirements: authentication, integrity, confidentiality, remote identity verification, and anonymity.
+We also explore common threats that undermine these principles alongside practical, real-world solutions.

-Given that cryptography is a critical component of network security, the course examines the most important cryptographic algorithms in symmetric cryptography, hashing, asymmetric cryptography, and key agreement.
-Rather than focusing on complex mathematical theories, these topics are approached from a developer’s perspective, featuring typical use-case examples and practical considerations such as public key infrastructures.
-The course introduces security protocols used in various areas of secure communication, with an in-depth exploration of widely adopted protocol families like IPSEC and SSL/TLS.
+Since cryptography is central to network security, the course covers essential symmetric cryptography, hashing, asymmetric cryptography, and key agreement algorithms.
+Rather than focusing on complex mathematics, we approach these topics from a developer's viewpoint, offering typical use cases and practical guidance on aspects like public key infrastructure (PKI).
+We also introduce security protocols used across various secure communication domains, with detailed explanations of widely adopted protocol families such as IPsec and SSL/TLS.

-Typical cryptographic vulnerabilities are discussed, both concerning specific algorithms and protocols.
-Examples include BEAST, CRIME, TIME, BREACH, FREAK, Logjam, Padding oracle, Lucky Thirteen, POODLE, and RSA timing attacks.
-For each issue, practical implications and potential consequences are explained without delving into deep mathematical details.
+The course examines common cryptographic vulnerabilities linked to specific algorithms and protocols, including BEAST, CRIME, TIME, BREACH, FREAK, Logjam, Padding oracle, Lucky Thirteen, POODLE, and RSA timing attacks.
+For each issue, we outline practical implications and potential consequences without delving into deep mathematical theory.

-Finally, as XML technology is central to data exchange in networked applications, the course covers XML security.
-This includes the use of XML in web services and SOAP messages, alongside protection mechanisms like XML signature and XML encryption.
-The course also addresses weaknesses in these protection measures and XML-specific security issues such as XML injection, XML external entity (XXE) attacks, XML bombs, and XPath injection.
+As XML technology plays a central role in data exchange for networked applications, the course covers XML security.
+This includes using XML in web services and SOAP messages, as well as protective measures like XML Signature and XML Encryption.
+Additionally, we address weaknesses in these protections and XML-specific threats such as XML injection, XML External Entity (XXE) attacks, XML bombs, and XPath injection.

 Participants attending this course will

-- Understand basic concepts of security, IT security, and secure coding
+- Grasp fundamental concepts of security, IT security, and secure coding

-- Understand the requirements of secure communication
+- Understand the requirements for secure communication

-- Learn about network attacks and defenses at different OSI layers
+- Learn about network attacks and defenses across different OSI layers

 - Understand essential security protocols

-- Understand some recent attacks against cryptosystems
+- Recognize recent attacks targeting cryptosystems

-- Get information about some recent related vulnerabilities
+- Learn about recent related vulnerabilities

-- Get sources and further readings on secure coding practices
+- Access resources and further readings on secure coding practices

 Audience